Reflections From A Jew At A Mock-Jewish Restaurant

 When she brought over a bowl for us to wash our hands in — a Jewish ritual before meals — she explained: "Jews put water on their hands three times.
 If you're Jewish, you can say the special prayer."

 This server had done her homework.
 Her explanations were about right, even if they had twinges of silliness (Jewish national bread?).
 My sister called the restaurant a "quaint" understanding of what it is to be Jewish: not quite wrong, but also overly narrow, and therefore not completely right either.
-To my surprise, I didn't find the Golden Rose antisemitic, offensive or hurtful.
-Instead, I found it a touching, if slightly tone deaf effort to try to reacquaint people with a now mostly absent minority.
+To my surprise, I didn't find the Golden Rose anti-Semitic, offensive or hurtful.
+Instead, I found it a touching, if slightly tone-deaf, effort to try to reacquaint people with a now mostly absent minority.

 And I felt sadness that this jokey "education" became necessary in such a short period of time.
-Jews had lived around Lviv for 500 years before World War II, and were all but forgotten in about 50.
+Jews had lived around Lviv for 500 years before World War II and were all but forgotten in about 50.
 At the same time, I was grateful that people here were interacting at all positively with the idea of Judaism, rather than trying to eradicate it.

-Earlier on the trip, I'd experienced a detail that felt far less positive: On a Friday evening in Warsaw, a hotel doorman wished my sister "Shabbat Shalom" without having shared another word with her.
+Earlier on the trip, I had experienced a detail that felt far less positive: On a Friday evening in Warsaw, a hotel doorman wished my sister "Shabbat Shalom" without having shared another word with her.
 It was said with no discernible animus — in fact, some might have found it a polite greeting.
-But the fact that Jews were persecuted here, and that we could be identified by a stranger, felt ominous.
+But the fact that Jews were persecuted here and that we could be identified by a stranger felt ominous.
 In the U.S., I go through life pretty blissfully, benefiting from white privilege and generally not thinking much about my race or religion.

-Now, in an area that had a history of hating people like me, and feeling unable to hide, I sensed a visceral, immediate danger that "playing Jewish" at the Golden Rose hadn't come close to.
+Now, in an area that had a history of hating people like me and feeling unable to hide, I sensed a visceral, immediate danger that "playing Jewish" at the Golden Rose hadn't come close to.
 At the restaurant, it was easy to guess what people thought of Jews — that we're stingy and eat matzo and wash our hands a lot.
 But in the hotel, I had no idea what it meant to be assumed Jewish.
 Was the doorman's greeting an attempt at politeness?
 Connection?
 Or was it something more coded?
 What did he really think of Jews — of me and my family?
 There was no way to tell.

-I couldn't imagine what it would feel like to live full-time in a country with documented hostility toward me and never be able to hide.
+I couldn't imagine what it would feel like to live full time in a country with documented hostility toward me and never be able to hide.
 Would I be on edge all the time?
 Would I get accustomed to it somehow?
 In what subtle ways would the fear I felt only momentarily in Poland creep into my subconscious in a place where it was ever-present?
 Would it affect my mindset, my trust of strangers, my overall sense of joy and peace?
 I know this is something that visible minorities deal with every day.
 And I couldn't fathom it.

 As much as I had hoped to empathize with other groups, I couldn't "dip a toe" into what it feels like to be an oppressed minority.
 My little experiment could not reproduce the ways that racism creeps into big and small interactions of everyday life.

 In fact, I couldn't even fully empathize with my own mother.
-I was pretty much unoffended by our experience at the Golden Rose, and freaked out by the doorman's comment.
+I was pretty much unoffended by our experience at the Golden Rose and freaked out by the doorman's comment.
 She felt nearly the opposite.
-The "Jews are cheap" insinuations felt mostly harmless to me, but she found them offensive and antisemitic.
+The "Jews are cheap" insinuations felt mostly harmless to me, but she found them offensive and anti-Semitic.

 My mother and I are similar: We have the same race and religion, but we also love a lot of the same music, movies, tequila.
 And yet somehow, our life experiences meant that we read the same situations completely differently.